stavarengo/travel-sorter/README.md

 Each module of the application provides its own configuration through a file called `ConfigProvider`.
 You can see these files at [ConfigProvider of App Module] and [ConfigProvider of Api Module].

-Any configuration inside these `ConfigProvider` files can be override by creating the same config entry in file inside the folder [`config/autoload`].
+Any configuration inside these `ConfigProvider` files can be override by creating the same config entry in a file inside the folder [`config/autoload`].
 In fact, that is how we control the routes.
 Take a look in the file [config/autoload/routes.global.php].